 If you print out any information from your record, it is your responsibility to keep this secure.
 If you are at all worried about keeping printed copies safe, we recommend that you do not make copies at all.

-If you notice information on your record which you feel is inaccurate, or is not about you, please contact the surgery as soon as possible at firstname.lastname@example.org.
+If you notice information on your record which you feel is inaccurate, or is not about you, please contact the surgery as soon as possible by emailing in to firstname.lastname@example.org.

 You may have forgotten something in your record that you might find upsetting or perhaps difficult to understand – this may occur before you have spoken to your doctor or while the surgery is closed and you are not able to contact us.
 If you require further clarification, please contact the surgery for a clearer explanation.